 This training will take place on further notice.
 Signing up is possible.
-We wille notify you afterwords with the new date.
+We will notify you afterwards with the new date.

 Detection engineering is a method to build and improve your detection capabilities.
 The Detection Engineering for Windows training brings you up-to-speed in two days.